Vampeyer/88-js-Piano/README.md

 Keyboards

 Electronically .

+Detailed notes around advanced architectural design will be confided for the time until fundraising occurs in that area.

 Mick - e format , maps the 88 standard keys on a keyboard into a 44 low and 44 high.